nitesh009/Ethereum-Learning-Series/README.md

 # Ethereum-Learning-Series

-> Chapter 1 : Launching our own coin
+> Chapter 1 : Building a bank with Solidity that isnt a toy; For beginners

-> Chapter 2 : Launching our own coin
+> Chapter 2 : Getting a real interest rate

 > Chapter 3 : Launching our own coin on uniswap